prakhar479/SMAI-Geoprediction-Project/README.md

 We employ a shared backbone encoder with task‐specific heads for multi-task learning, fuse auxiliary metadata (region ID, angle encoding) into the regression heads, leverage transfer learning, and apply strong data augmentations to combat overfitting on a small dataset (\~6,500 images).

+Note: We also implement a KNN approach for refining our Lat-Long regression task result for better predictions

 ---

 ## Model Architecture